snacsnoc/msmv/README.md

 * Use script argument to use ccache
 * Pass cross-compiler env vars (`CC`, etc) to build processes
 * Use architecture defined in recipe TOML versus host OS's arch
+* Apply predefined kernel config sets (serial only, framebuffer, debugging etc) before user's config
+  * To reduce requirement for the user to supply all necessary kconfig options in the recipe file

 # Contributing